Threading Lightly

 Tuesday, 15 July, 10am-1pm

 Come prepared for playtime!
 Enjoy a fun morning experimenting with ways to repurpose common foil packaging items, such as coffee pods and tomato paste tubes, to add some bling to your stitching.
 Essential materials will be supplied, but we will also welcome contributions from participants - a list of common pantry and sewing stash items will be distributed in advance.
-A $5 cash contribution on the day is appreciated.
+A $5 cash donation on the day is appreciated.

 JUNIOR STITCHERS WORKSHOP: Sports Bag